-The Real Madrid defender is the most capped player in the history of the Spanish national side and a magnet for success at club level, winning four La Liga titles and the Champions League on four occasions with Los Blancos.
+Ramos is the most capped player in the history of the Spanish national side and a magnet for success at club level, winning five La Liga titles and the Champions League on four occasions with Real Madrid.

-He may be wholly unlikeable to those outside the Bernabeu for his renowned shithousery and penchant for the dark arts, but there is no disputing his talent.
+The centre-back has long divided opinion given his renown shithousery and a penchant for the dark arts, but there is no disputing his talent.
 One of the best centre-backs of his generation, Ramos has often been the pantomime villain who has delivered when it truly matters.

 Centre-back: John Terry – Chelsea

-Terry became just the second defender of the Premier League era to be named as the PFA Player of the Year during the club’s title-winning campaign in Mourinho’s debut season, captaining the side to back-to-back championships.
+Terry became just the second defender of the Premier League era to be named as the PFA Player of the Year during the club’s title-winning campaign in 2004/05, before captaining the side to back-to-back championships.

 Arguably the greatest centre-back in Premier League history and amongst the best players to have worn a Chelsea shirt, Terry won five league titles, five FA Cups and the Champions League amongst his honours during a career with the west London side that delivered 717 appearances in all competitions.

 Cole made a controversial transfer to Chelsea from capital rivals Arsenal and enjoyed huge success after the switch to Stamford Bridge, winning each of English football’s domestic honours in addition to European success in the form of both the Champions League and Europa League.

 Regarded by many as the greatest left-back of his generation, the 107-cap England international was twice named as Chelsea’s Player of the Season and provides the balance in a back four that would provide the defensive assurance Mourinho craves.